OpenPrograms/Vexatos-Programs/selene/README.md

  - `string.foldleft(s:string, m:anything, f:function):anything` This function calls `f` once for every character in the string, with `m` and that character as parameters.
 The value `f` returns will then be assigned to `m` for the next iteration.
  - `string.foldright(s:string, m:anything, f:function):anything` Exactly like `string.foldleft`, just that it starts iterating at the end of the string.
  - `string.split(s:string, sep:string or nil):list` This function splits the string whenever it encounters the specified separator, returning a list of every part of the string.
+ - `string.iter(s:string)` This functions returns an iterator over the string `s`, so you can iterate through the characters of the string using `for index, char in string.iter(s) do ... end`.

 ###Wrapped tables
 These are the functions you can call on wrapped tables. `$()` represents a wrapped list or map, `$l()` represents a list.